-My name is Chiamaka and I’m a second-generation Nigerian (Igbo)-American, scientist, poet, dancer, singer, and world-traveler ;).
+My name is Chiamaka and I’m a first-generation Nigerian (Igbo)-American, scientist, poet, dancer, singer, and world-traveler ;).
 Really, I’m whatever I want to be in the moment.
 The name of my blog is a play on my middle name – ugochi -(which means God’s pride in Igbo, a tribal language in Nigeria.
 You – go – chi!

 I recently graduated with an M.S. in Molecular, Cellular, and Developmental Biology from the University of Michigan and I have a B.S. in Biochemistry and French minor from the Georgia Institute of Technology.
 I have 4 years of research experience focused on combating antibiotic resistance in Escherichia coli (E. coli).
 For my science peeps – I worked as a structural biophysicist and used X-ray crystallography to solve novel protein structures implicated in bacterial pathogenesis.
 During my Masters I studied biofilm regulation in E. coli through molecular cloning.
 Specifically, I studied a transcription factor that regulates the major components of biofilms.
 Simply and concisely put, I study the mechanisms in place that enable antibiotic resistance in E. coli.